-The Role of Allied Health In Disability Support
+The Role of Allied Health in Supporting People With Disabilities

 Allied health assistants are also tasked with administrative work such as scheduling appointments, preparing treatment rooms, and managing patient records.
 AHAs may also provide emotional and social support to patients and their families.